bhatnagarsaumya7/bhatnagarsaumya7.github.io/_posts/2018-10-30-Atlantic Cod.md

 ---
 layout: post
-title: Statistical analyis for catching of Atlantic cod
+title: Statistical Analyis for catching of Atlantic cod
 ---

 OBJECTIVE- The question I&#39;m trying to answer here is: How the mean–depth, square of mean-depth, standard deviation and latitude effects the catching of Atlantic cod in a tow.